abraham24arthur/music-preference-matching/README.md

-# Music Preference Matching Using Manhattan Distance
+# Music Preference Matching Using Similarity Metrics

-This project explores how Manhattan Distance can be applied to measure user similarity in a simple music recommendation scenario.
+This project explores how similarity metrics such as Manhattan Distance and Euclidean Distance can be applied in a simple music recommendation scenario.

-The notebook demonstrates how user music preferences can be represented as numerical features and compared mathematically to identify similar users.
-Several important concepts in data science and recommendation systems are explored throughout the project.
+The project investigates how feature representation, scaling, and distance calculations influence recommendation behavior and user similarity ranking.
 ---

 ## Project Objectives